blake-haas/ArduinoChickenDoor/README.md

 7. Misc M2, M3 and M4 bolts for my designed parts (Not Necessary if using ServoCoverBody_ClosedTop).
 8. Silicone / Gasket maker to seal the servo body if using my designed parts (Not Necessary if using ServoCoverBody_ClosedTop).

-This has lasted over 2 seasons and is doing great!
+This has lasted through a winter and is doing great!
-Enancements after 2 seasons of use:
+Enancements after summer and winter use:

 Wire in a 5vdc converter to have a solid 5v off of the main 9v power vs having the arduino try to handle the load (my uno handles it but just barely).